waggle-sensor/sage-website/docs/tutorials/sage-mcp.md

 ## Image proxy for easy viewing

-The server includes an image proxy that generates browser-accessible URLs:
+The server includes an image proxy that generates browser-accessible pre-signed URLs:

 ```
 You: "Get me a shareable URL for recent images from node W097"